West Caucasian bat virus: Susceptibility and pathogenesis in bats

-In order to gain an understanding of the susceptibility and pathogenesis of the West Caucasian bat lyssavirus (WCBL), big brown bats (Eptesicus fuscus) were inoculated with the virus intramuscularly in the deltoid muscle, in the neck, or orally.
+In order to gain an understanding of the susceptibility and pathogenesis of the West Caucasian bat virus, big brown bats (Eptesicus fuscus) were inoculated with the virus intramuscularly in the deltoid muscle, in the neck, or orally.
 Blood and saliva samples were taken during disease progression and tissue samples were analyzed post-mortem.
 Specific tissues of interest included the brain, salivary glands, brown fat, lung, kidney, and bladder.
 Three bats died during the lethargic stage of viral infection (days 10 to 18), all of which were inoculated in the neck.
 Of those that died, only the tissue samples from the brain contained the infectious virus.
 However, both lung and salivary gland tissue contained viral RNA.
 Two of the three bats had viral RNA present in the bladder and in brown fat tissue as well.
 None of these three bats had viral RNA present in the kidney.
 All bats that survived were euthanized at 6 months.
 No viral particles were detected in the brain and salivary gland tissue samples of these bats.
 Of all the bats surveyed, only one of the three that died from viral infection had viral RNA present in the saliva at the time of death.

-WCBL antibodies were found in the serum of 4 of 7 bats that received intramuscular inoculation from a few weeks post-inoculation to the end of observation at 6 months.
-Those that died as a result of infection did not have any WCBL antibodies, a likely result of a shorter incubation period experienced from neck inoculation.
+WCBV antibodies were found in the serum of 4 of 7 bats that received intramuscular inoculation from a few weeks post-inoculation to the end of observation at 6 months.
+Those that died as a result of infection did not have any WCBV antibodies, a likely result of a shorter incubation period experienced from neck inoculation.
 None of the bats inoculated orally developed a serological response or the disease.
-This study indicates that the progression of WCBL infection is dependent on the location of inoculation.
+This study indicates that the progression of WCBV infection is dependent on the location of inoculation.
 Further research is needed to develop a more complete understanding of inoculation route, pathogen adaptation, and host response.